|Code Inspector||Property Maintenance Officer|

 RENTAL RESIDENTIAL UNITS

-SALE OF RESIDENTIAL PROPERTIES
+SALE OF RESIDENTIAL AND COMMERCIAL PROPERTIES

 VACANT PROPERTY REGISTRATION